feathr-ai/feathr/docs/how-to-guides/deploy-feathr-api-as-webapp.md

     $ cd feathr_project/feathr/api

     ```
+1. Locate a SQL Server that is fully functional and accessible from both local and cloud environment.
+    Use tools like [SSMS](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16), and execute [This script](https://github.com/linkedin/feathr/blob/main/registry/sql-registry/scripts/schema.sql) to create necessary SQL tables

 1. Build the docker container locally, you need to have docker installed locally and have it running.
 To set up docker on your machine follow the instructions [here](https://docs.docker.com/get-started/)
     **Note: Note: <your_username>/image_name is not a mandatory format for specifying the name of the image.It’s just a useful convention to avoid tagging your image again when you need to push it to a registry.
 It can be anything you want in the format below**